adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 April was fast approaching and by this time we were getting itchy.
-We had cut a few minor items off the backlog but not enough to stop our *t-shirt-sized* estimate indicating a July launch date — something we wouldn’t accept.
+We had cut a few minor items off the backlog but not enough to stop our *t-shirt-sized* estimate indicating a July launch date &mdash; something we wouldn’t accept.

 You have to remember that we had thousands of VIPs, some of which vocalised their eagerness for us to launch, so they could spend their credit with us.
-It was difficult disappointing our VIPs — we even had to send them elsewhere to buy the products until our shop was ready.
+It was difficult disappointing our VIPs &mdash; we even had to send them elsewhere to buy the products until our shop was ready.

-It was clear that something had to be done because this wasn’t good for anyone.
+We had to do something...

 ## The best thing to happen to us

-We felt pain from many angles.
+We could all feel some pain from many angles.
 We had been working on this for months and not seeing the fruits of our labour.
 We had our customers getting irritated because they wanted to buy stuff from us and of course we weren’t making any money.
-We also didn’t know if our product was any good as nobody had seen it.
+We also didn’t know if our product was any good as nobody had seen it (though we had a good idea it would be).

-> “We have to get this thing live in 4 weeks” — James
+> “We have to get this thing live in 4 weeks” &mdash; James

-James called us into a meeting and basically said “We have to get this thing live in 4 weeks — I don’t care how we do it, it’s important for KIDLY, it’s important for our customers and it’s important for morale!”.
+James called us into a meeting and basically said “We have to get this thing live in 4 weeks &mdash; I don’t care how we do it, it’s important for KIDLY, it’s important for our customers and it’s important for morale!”.

-Having so much to do and so little time to do it, forced us to kick ourselves into action, and most importantly *prioritise*.
+Having so much to do and so little time to do it, forced us into positive action&mdash;to *prioritise*.

-We knew this meeting was coming so we had come somewhat prepared to provide suggestions to this problem.
+We knew this meeting was coming so we had come prepared to provide suggestions to this problem.

 When James said *“Is everyone happy that we can do this in 4 weeks?”* everyone stayed silent.
-I stayed silent.

-Then James turned to me and said *“Adam?”* — I will always wonder why he asked *me :).*
+Then James turned to me and said *“Adam?”* &mdash; I will always wonder why he asked *me :).*

 I said *“the only way on earth that we can deliver this thing in 4 weeks is to launch behind closed doors i.e. behind a login”.*

-I didn’t think this would go down too well because of reasons already explained and also the fact that this would introduce friction for our users — the sort of friction that would normally have us striving so hard to eliminate from the experience.
+I didn’t think this would go down too well because of reasons already explained and also the fact that this would introduce friction for our users &mdash; the sort of friction that would normally have us striving so hard to eliminate from the experience.

+But it *did!*

+And then, the team kept firing even more suggestions at each other.
+We were all on-board, all excited &mdash; I mean we were excited anyway, but now we had this plan and this deadline just around the corner, and we thought we would either do it, or get close to doing it.
+Each reduction complimented each other.

+We already “knew” that KIDLY was going to be great when we launched &mdash; this way it was just going to happen a whole lot quicker.
+We had now inadvertently set ourselves up for success.

 ## But, why did we launch behind a login?

 Our VIPs already had access to their account page.
-They could already login, complete their profile, and refer friends — it’s just they couldn’t shop yet.
+They could already login, complete their profile, and refer friends &mdash; it’s just they couldn’t shop yet.

 Ensuring that users had to be logged in to view the shop had 3 huge benefits: